Willie Wayne Young

-Willie Young (born April 16, 1942) is a 20th-century American artist.
-Young is mainly self-taught, and his work has been exhibited alongside other prominent outsider artists, such as Bill Traylor, Nellie Mae Rowe and Thornton Dial.
+Willie Young (April 16, 1942 – November 21, 2023) was a 20th-century American artist.
+Young was mainly self-taught, and his work has been exhibited alongside other prominent outsider artists, such as Bill Traylor, Nellie Mae Rowe and Thornton Dial.
 The main body of his work consists of delicately rendered graphite drawings.

 Karen Wilkin, who has written for the Katonah Museum of Art's recent exhibition catalog, described Young's works as “eerie, not quite identifiable orchestrations of silvery tones.”

 Biography

 Willie Wayne Young was born in Dallas, Texas.
 His mother worked several jobs to sustain her family and was able to purchase a family home in what was then an underdeveloped East Dallas, where Young still resides.
 He attended Lincoln High School, but failed to graduate due to undiagnosed dyslexia.

 Willie came to the attention of Dallas-based artist and teacher Chapman Kelley, who became a friend and mentor.
 Young's time at Chapman Kelly studio, between 1959 and 1963, allowed him to refine his drawing technique and also served as an introduction to the Dallas art world.
 Many noteworthy artists either exhibited or taught at the Chapman Kelly Atelier, including Ann Cushing, Deforrest Judd, and Otis Dozier.
 Several well-known visiting artists also passed through the school during Young's time of study, including Elaine de Kooning, Hobson Pittman, Ben Kamihira, and David DeLong.

-Through his life, Young has worked various jobs to support himself, and, in the early 1970s, briefly assisted with the installation of linoleum.
+Through his life, Young worked various jobs to support himself, and, in the early 1970s, briefly assisted with the installation of linoleum.
 This job proved to be critical to his artistic development, as he began working with the rolls of heavy brown kraft paper used to wrap the linoleum to make large-format, almost scroll-like drawings.

-Young later began working as a shoe-shiner, a trade he continues today at Griffin Barber Stylist in Farmer's Branch, a suburb outside of Dallas.
-It is in this barbershop that Young has refined his drawing skills in between shoeshines since 1995.
+Young later began working as a shoe-shiner, a trade he continued for many years at Griffin Barber Stylist in Farmer's Branch, a suburb outside of Dallas.
+It was in this barbershop that Young refined his drawing skills in between shoeshines, starting in 1995.
 Dianne Solis, writing about Young in the Dallas Morning News in 2009, described his unconventional studio: “The tools of his twin trades spill near his patched black leather chair.
 Camel-hair brushes, and waxy tins wait to buff scuffs on boots and brogues.
 Look closer and see lean, green graphite pencils, and a magnifying glass for detail…: ‘This is where I do my best work, Young says.’